+SI.
+No. ProjectID Name of the Project Financial Yearin which the project was commence Project duration Total amount allocated for the project (in₹) Amount spent on the project in the reporting Financial Year (in ₹) Cumulative amount spent at the end of Financial Year (in?)
+Status of the project Completed/ Ongoing Nil Nil Nil Nil Nil Nil Nil Nil
-10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year (asset-wise details)

-(a) Date of creation or acquisition of the capital asset(s) : None

-(b) Amount of CSR spent for creation or acquisition of capital asset : NIL

-(c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. : Not Applicable

-(d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset) : Not Applicable

-11. Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per Section 135(5) : Not Applicable
+- In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year (asset-wise details) - (a) Date of creation or acquisition of the capital asset(s): None - (b) Amount of CSR spent for creation or acquisition of capital asset: NIL - (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc.: Not Applicable - (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset): Not Applicable - 11.
+Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per Section 135(5): Not Applicable

-Mr. Prakash M. Nene Chairman - CSR Committee Ashok K. Kapur Whole-time Director
+S. Annamalai Chairman - CSR Committee Ashok K. Kapur Managing Director

-Place : Jabalpur Date : 7th July, 2023
+Place: Jabalpur Date: 7th August 2024